The Mount Somerset Hotel & Spa

 Situated on the side of a hill and built-in 1805, the original owners of this stately manor house clearly selected this idyllic location for the views over the rolling hills and green fields.
 Today this country house, which is surrounded by manicured lawns and gardens, offers those same far-reaching views over the Vale of Taunton and many fluffy sheep!

 You arrive by driving up a narrow country lane.
-As you climb the hill the imposing cream-coloured mansion that is The Mount comes into view.
-Outside there is plenty of parking, terraces, a darling pond and vine covered pergolas, framing pathways through the gardens.
+As you climb the hill the imposing cream-colored mansion that is The Mount comes into view.
+Outside there is plenty of parking, terraces, a darling pond, and vine-covered pergolas, framing pathways through the gardens.

 Inside, The Mount has bucket loads of period character.
 A pretty octagonal hall leads through to a sweeping staircase that rises above the reception area.
 Drinks are served in the bar/lounge area off to your right and you will find an impressive ESPA spa to your left.
-Upstairs, all the rooms offer views of the countryside, and have the feel of a cosy country escape.
+Upstairs, all the rooms offer views of the countryside and have the feel of a cozy country escape.

-Breakfast was also excellent, with a buffet of cereals, fruit, yoghurt, pastries and lots of appetising fruit, as well as lots of egg options including full English breakfast and apple and cinnamon scotch pancakes.
+Breakfast was also excellent, with a buffet of cereals, fruit, yogurt, pastries, and lots of appetizing fruit, as well as lots of egg options including full English breakfast and apple and cinnamon scotch pancakes.

 The Mounts is just under a 10-minute drive from Junction 25 of the M5, so it’s a convenient stopover if you’re heading down to Devon or Cornwall.

 Winter break prices currently start at £209 GBP for one night in a Deluxe Room, a 3 course Du Jour dinner, a glass of Winter Pimm’s, full English breakfast & use of the Spa facilities.
 In my opinion, this is an exceptional value for such a lovely boutique rural retreat.